zehengl/pip-check-updates/README.md

     pandas  0.25.3  →  1.3.2
     Django  3.1.13  →  3.2.6

-    Run pip install -r ... to install new versions
+    Run pip install -r requirements.txt to install new versions

 Specify requirements file if needed, `-r` option will be recognized as well: